 Add data-hj-allow-iframe as an HTML attribute to the iframe.

-You can find your site settings by clicking Settings > Sites & Organizations and clicking on the cog icon next to the site you want to whitelist.
+Click the cog icon next to the site you want to allow.

-You will see a field where you can insert the domain name you wish to whitelist, under the heading Whitelisted Iframe Domains For Recordings.
+You will see a field where you can insert the top-level domain name you wish to allow, under the heading Allowed iframe Domains For Recordings.

 When entering domain names into the ALLOWED IFRAME DOMAINS field, only enter the top-level domain.
 This is the domain without www, http://, or https:// connected to it.
 For example, if you wanted to allow https://www.hotjar.com/ to this field, the top-level domain would be hotjar.com